|

 References ltl::minEnd, ltl::minStart, and Range().

-Shift the Range object by shift
+Shift the Range object by shift to the negative.

-I.e. the lower and upper indices are lowered by shift
+I.e. the lower and upper indices are lowered by shift.

-Shift the Range object by shift
+Shift the Range object by shift to the positive.

-I.e. the lower and upper indices are increased by shift
+I.e. the lower and upper indices are increased by shift.